 UMG aims to provide members with briefing, news and information on a wide range of topics.
 As well regular e-communication, UMG organises conferences and events, including an annual meeting linked to the AGM that supports networking, staff development and the sharing of knowledge about current developments and opportunities for the sector.

-Secretary and Membership Jo McPhee, Head of Programmes, University of Cambridge Museums
+Secretary Jo McPhee, Head of Programmes, University of Cambridge Museums